ethereum/consensus-specs/specs/phase0/p2p-interface.md

 where `current_epoch` is defined by the current wall-clock time, and clients MUST support serving requests of blocks on this range.

+Synced clients unable to reply to Block requests within the `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epoch range MAY get descored or disconnected at any time.
+Note, due to this it is risky behaviour to begin participating as a full node at the head if having not yet backfilled on this range.

 *Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint MUST backfill the local block database to at least epoch `current_epoch - MIN_EPOCHS_FOR_BLOCK_REQUESTS` to be compliant with `BlocksByRange` requests.
 To safely perform such a